asavinov/prosto/docs/index.rst

 Welcome to Prosto documentation!
 ================================

 `Prosto` is a Python data processing toolkit to programmatically author and execute complex data processing workflows.
-Conceptually, it is an alternative to *set-oriented* approaches to data processing like map-reduce, relational algebra, SQL or data-frame-based tools like `pandas`.
+Conceptually, it is an alternative to purely *set-oriented* approaches to data processing like map-reduce, relational algebra, SQL or data-frame-based tools like `pandas`.

 `Prosto` radically changes the way data is processed by relying on a novel data processing paradigm: concept-oriented model of data [1].
 It treats columns (modelled via mathematical functions) as first-class elements of the data processing pipeline having the same rights as tables.
 If a traditional data processing graph consists of only set operations than the `Prosto` workflow consists of two types of operations: